Moving to West Virginia

 One of the most important factors to consider when relocating is the cost of living in West Virginia.
 If you live in a major urban area in any part of the country, the high population density drives up the costs of homes, rents and insurance.
 Other factors such as state taxes, location and climate can determine the cost of living as well.

 The cost of living in West Virginia is approximately 16.6 percent lower than the country’s median.
 Playing a big part are the low energy costs, resulting from the use of locally mined resources, and the relatively low costs of land.
 Another important factor when it comes to determining the cost of living in West Virginia is the price of homes.
-The median home price is $91,600, over $300,000 lower than in a state like California.
+The median home price is around $100,000, over $200,000 lower than in a state like California.

 Moving to West Virginia means you’ll be living in a predominantly humid climate.
 Because the state is so mountainous, elevation plays a large role in determining the different climates.
 Those moving to WV to the Charleston and Huntington areas in the southwest should prepare for a subtropical climate, with humid, warm summers and mild, often overcast winters.